Cold email vs spam is a worthwhile debate, though there’s a definitive answer.

 Check out my ultimate guide to cold email for some useful pointers.

-Spam emails are unsolicited emails a marketer or sales rep sends to people who most often don’t want to receive them.
-Common examples of spam emails include unwanted newsletters, chain forwards, hoax emails, etc.
+Spam emails are unsolicited emails to people who most often don’t want to receive them.
+Common examples of spam emails include sales pitches for sketchy products, unwanted newsletters, chain forwards, hoax emails, phishing scams, and more.

 These incoming emails are usually promotional messages that advertisers use to promote offerings to people, regardless of whether or not the product would benefit them.

 As a result, unlike cold emails, these unsolicited emails are sent to countless email addresses at once.
 The sender usually does this without researching the target audience or confirming that the email address exists.